FudanMPL/Garnet/README.md

 ```

 #### (4) Convert-FSS

-To verify the efficiency of the protocol Convert with vector of size n (such as 10), run the following codes
+To evaluate the efficiency of the protocol Convert-FSS with vector of size n (such as 10), execute these commands sequentially:

 ```
 ./Fake-Offline.x 3 -e 15,31,63